survivejs/webpack-book/manuscript/building_with_webpack/01_minifying_build.md

 ## Minifying CSS

 *css-loader* allows minifying CSS through [cssnano](http://cssnano.co/).
-If you use `UglifyJsPlugin`, it actually sets your code into minifying mode by default.
-So assuming you point to your styling through JavaScript, it would minify by default.

-Since we are not pointing to the styling through JavaScript in this setup, you can force minification to be used by setting `minimize` option (`css-loader?minimize`).
+Minification needs to be enabled explicitly using the `minimize` option.
 You can also pass [cssnano specific options](http://cssnano.co/optimisations/) to the query to customize the behavior further.

+W> In webpack 1 `minimize` was set on by default if `UglifyJsPlugin` was used.
+This confusing behavior was fixed in webpack 2 and now you have explicit control over minification.

 ## Conclusion